department-of-veterans-affairs/vets-website/va-gov/pages/health-care/wellness-programs.md

 display title: Wellness Programs
 template: detail-page
 majorlinks:
-  - heading: VA Health and Wellness Programs to Help You Care For Your Body and Mind
+  - heading: VA Health and Wellness Programs to Help You Care for Your Body and Mind
     links:
     - url: https://www.nutrition.va.gov/
       title: Nutrition and Food Services
-      description: Find out how to connect with a VA registered dietitian nutritionist or get help learning to prepare healthy meals in our Healthy Teaching Kitchens at some VA facilities.
+      description: Find out how to connect with a VA-registered dietitian nutritionist or get help learning to prepare healthy meals in our Healthy Teaching Kitchens at some VA facilities.
 You can also access healthy recipes and nutrition information for specific conditions (like cancer, diabetes, and neurological disorders).
     - url: https://www.mentalhealth.va.gov/quit-tobacco/
       title: Tobacco and Health
-      description: Explore VA tobacco use treatment options, and find out how to connect with our quitline counselors to make a plan for quitting tobacco.
+      description: Explore VA tobacco use treatment options, and find out how to connect with our quitline counselors to make a plan for quitting tobacco use.
 You can also get more information on the risks of tobacco, the benefits of quitting, and how to help support someone who’s trying to quit.
     - url: https://www.move.va.gov/
       title: Weight Management
       description: Learn about our weight management health promotion program, and find out how to access exercise and dietary programs that fit your needs and preferences.